rioncm/BirdSong-backend/docs/roadmap.md

 - For initial startup a config.yaml should be used to read all initial settings into the database.
 - Create

-## Implement Postgre and MAriaDB options for database back end
+## Implement Postgre and MariaDB options for database back end

 - To allow for larger deployments create